arrowarchive/Old-Arrowarchive/docs/FAQ.md

 * May I repost your art?

 **NO! you are not allowed to repost my work, even if you say you will give me credit.
-I have/will link my Twitter account to the Github page, so if you want to share my work, please follow me there and retweet my work.
+I have linked my *Twitter* account to the *Github* page, so if you want to share my work, please follow me there and retweet my work.
 Reposting is not allowed, but retweeting is greatly appreciated.**

 * I have seen your work posted on someone else's account.
 What should I do?